markh2016/pallab123/README.md

 Posted for Bryan Cairns to check over @  void realms  (Cheers  Bryan thanking you for your patiance and others whom are assisting me  with this issue)
 C++ program to read in file and extract various types of data using vscode as ide

-Special word of thanks to Luca Beldi Top contributor in void realms for his assitance tonight 04/04/2023 reference compiling and errors so that I can help my students  whom are based  internationally  whom call on me  frequently also for assistance
+Special word of thanks to Luca Beldi Top contributor ,  Athumani Mohamediin , Christian Schmidt of void realms for thier  assitance tonight 04/04/2023 reference compiling and errors so that I can help my students  whom are based  internationally  and whom call on me  frequently also for assistance

 Void Realms for other persons interests have some very talented and helpful tutors who have equally taught me much over the last few years